 Berners require patient, positive training and do not respond well to harsh discipline or punitive training methods; Berners are considered a more "sensitive" breed and scar easily as a result.
 The saying goes "a Berner never forgets" so treat them with kindness

 Count on heavy sheddng once or twice a year when Berners "blow their coat"; otherwise, count on a general dusting of Berner hair throughout your home.
 If you are a fastidious house keeper, then expect to be vacuuming daily.

 Berners are typically reliable watch dogs and will always alert you; however, Berners are not "guard" dogs.

-Berners are typically quite rambunctious the first two years but will mature into a calm, reliable adult if properly trained; Knowing the pedigree and line is key to understanding energy level as this can vary, as some lines produce high drive, working dogs while others may offer a much more mellow Berner.
+Berners are typically quite rambunctious the first two to three years but will mature into a calm, reliable adult if properly trained; Knowing the pedigree and line is key to understanding energy level as this can vary, and some lines produce high drive, working dogs while others may offer a much more mellow Berner.